 If the pre-trip period was about helping travelers plan and manage their journeys, the 24 hours after the flight is largely about making sure their customers remember the day of travel as a positive one, thanks in part to the airline’s extra efforts to consider travelers’ needs beyond the flight.
 Customer data can help airlines connect disparate experiences on the journey – for example, if airlines can connect the data they generate during the flight to their apps, they can have a special offer waiting for customers who had to cancel an onboard order due to low inventory.

-Our Travel Experience Platform gives airlines the tools to connect their data across all content and sales channels to deliver more relevant and personalized content and offers, boost revenue and create a better traveler experience.
+Our Travel Personalization Platform gives airlines the tools to connect their data across all content and sales channels to deliver more relevant and personalized content and offers, boost revenue and create a better traveler experience.

 Interested in learning more?
 Sign up for a demo or book a time to talk, here.